-After you’ve made the decision to have a dental implant supported dentures, we will take X-rays and create impressions of your teeth.
+After you’ve made the decision to have dental implant supported dentures, we will take x-rays and create impressions of your teeth.
 A computed tomography (CT) scan of your mouth will be taken to determine the exact position of your sinuses and nerves.
-This will also provide us with the information to determine if there is enough bone available and serves as a guide for the ideal locations for the dental implant placements.
-From the impressions of your teeth and gums your temporary dentures will be designed.
+This will also provide us with information to determine if there is enough bone available.
+The scans will serve as a guide for the ideal locations for the dental implant placements.
+From the impressions of your teeth and gums, your temporary dentures will be designed.

-The procedure for implant supported dentures usually, requires two simple surgeries.
-The first will be to place the actual dental implant and the second will be to expose the top of the implant.
-After the first surgery the implant itself will be below your gum and not exposed.
-There are “immediate load” implants that consist of only one surgery where the implant is placed and the supporting bar is placed in one step.
-You may be a candidate for the immediate implant supported denture and this will be discussed at your consultation.
+The procedure for implant supported dentures usually requires two simple surgeries.
+The first will be to place the actual dental implant, and the second will be to expose the top of the implant.
+After the first surgery, the implant itself will be below your gum and not exposed.
+There are “immediate load” implants that consist of only one surgery, where the implant is placed and the supporting bar is placed in one step.
+You may be a candidate for the immediate implant supported denture, and this option may be discussed at your consultation.

 For the first surgery, an incision is made in your gum where the implant will be placed.
-A small incision is made by your oral surgeon into the jawbone and the implant is placed.
+A small incision is made by your oral surgeon into the jawbone, and the implant is placed.
 The opening in your gum is then stitched closed.
-After three to five weeks you can wear your temporary dentures.
-Your dentist will give the dentures what is called a “soft reline” which gives a new lining next to your gums.
-Over the next four to five months the implant will attach and fuse (osseointegration) to your bone and the second surgery will be scheduled.
+After three to five weeks, you can wear your temporary dentures.
+Your dentist will give the dentures what is called a “soft reline,” which gives a new lining next to your gums.
+Over the next four to five months, the implant will attach and fuse (osseointegrate) to your bone, and the second surgery will be scheduled.